helmedeiros/blog/content/en/posts/2010-05-01-xp-principles-practices.md

 ---
-title: "XP Revisited: Principles, Practices, and What Really Works"
+title: "XP in Action: Principles, Practices, and Sustainable Excellence"
 author: helio
 layout: post
-date: 2010-05-01T14:29:59+00:00
+date: 2010-05-01T10:15:39+00:00
-description: "Reflections on the thirteenth Software Engineering lecture, revisiting Extreme Programming with deep exploration of principles, practices, and sustainable culture."
+description: "Reflections on the ninth and final Software Engineering lecture, exploring Extreme Programming's concrete practices and their relationship to sustainable software development."
-aliases:
-  - /posts/2010-05-01-materializando-os-valores-xp-aula-13/
-idptt_tweeted:
-  - 1
 categories:
   - Agile
   - Methodologies
+  - XP
   - Education
 tags:
   - Software Engineering
   - Extreme Programming
-  - XP
-  - Principles
-  - Practices
+  - TDD
-  - Kent Beck
+  - Pair Programming
   - Refactoring
+  - Continuous Integration
-  - Pair Programming
+  - Simple Design
-  - Sustainable Development
+  - Planning Game
   - UnP
   - Teaching
+  - software-engineering-series
 ---

-In our thirteenth Software Engineering lecture at Universidade Potiguar (UnP), we returned to **Extreme Programming (XP)** to go deeper—not just into what it is, but why it works.
-This session expanded beyond mechanics into mindset, exploring the principles that make XP sustainable and the practices that make it powerful.
+> **Series: Software Engineering Fundamentals** | **Part 9 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

+**In this ninth lecture** of the Software Engineering course at Universidade Potiguar (UnP), we completed our exploration of Extreme Programming by diving into its concrete practices.
+This wasn't just about memorizing techniques, but understanding how XP practices work together to create a sustainable development environment.

 ## From Principles to Purpose